-Before you go anywhere, you’re going to want to check your tyres.
-This is especially important if you haven’t been able to move your caravan at all over the winter and the weight of the caravan or motorhome has been sitting on one section of the tyre for a long time.
+Before you go anywhere, you will need to check the tyres on your motorhome or caravan.
+This is especially important if you haven’t been able to move your vehicle at all over the winter and the weight of the caravan or motorhome has been sitting on one section of the tyre for a long time.

 Check your tread depth and look for any cracks or signs of warping to the shape of the tyres.
-As soon as you start to see cracks, the tyre will need replacing even if you have enough tread depth left.
+If you spot any cracks the tyre will need replacing, even if you have enough tread depth left.
 Top up the air so that it reaches the manufacturer’s recommended pressure and make sure that the wheel nuts are properly tightened.

 If you’ve had winter wheels fitted, you’ll need to re-fit the road wheels.
 You will still need to check the condition of your road wheels before replacing them.
 When you’re happy with them, jack up your caravan or motorhome and re-fit the wheels, tightening the wheel nuts to the manufacturer’s specifications and remember to check them after you’ve driven a short way.

 Check for signs of water damage and damp